KBroloes/python-intro/README.md

 **`board.py` is where you'll be implementing all your code.
 So take some time to familiarize yourself with it, and the tests**

+## The Web Server

+The web server consists of two parts, the `app.py` and a folder called `static` with some simple javascript and html.
+The `app.py` has the basic game flow implemented using flask, and just requires you to implement the functions to get it working.

 # Testing

 We're using the builtin unittest framework of python, as well as the package `nose` to help us find and execute tests.
 After installing requirements, you can run `nosetests` to execute all the tests